Schutzstaffel: Battle of France

 On 10 May 1940, Hitler launched the Battle of France, a major offensive against France and the Low Countries.
 The SS supplied two of the 89 divisions employed.
-The LSSAH and elements of the SS-VT participated in the ground invasion of the Battle of the Netherlands.
+The LSSAH and elements of the SS-VT participated in the ground invasion of the Netherlands.
 Simultaneously, airborne troops were dropped to capture key Dutch airfields, bridges, and railways.
 In the five-day campaign, the LSSAH linked up with army units and airborne troops after several clashes with Dutch defenders.

 SS troops did not take part in the thrust through the Ardennes and the river Meuse.
 Instead, the SS-Totenkopf was summoned from the army reserve to fight in support of Generalmajor Erwin Rommel's 7th Panzer Division as they advanced toward the English Channel.
-On 21 May, the British launched an armored counterattack against the flanks of the 7th Panzer Division and SS-Totenkopf.
+On 21 May, the British launched an armoured counterattack against the flanks of the 7th Panzer Division and SS-Totenkopf.
 The Germans then trapped the British and French troops in a huge pocket at Dunkirk.
-On 27 May, 4 Company, SS-Totenkopf perpetrated the Le Paradis massacre, where 97 men of the 2nd Battalion, Royal Norfolk Regiment were machine-gunned after surrendering, with survivors finished off with bayonets.
+On 27 May, 4 Company SS-Totenkopf perpetrated the Le Paradis massacre, where 97 men of the 2nd Battalion, Royal Norfolk Regiment were machine-gunned after surrendering, with survivors finished off with bayonets.
 Two men survived.
 By 28 May the SS-Leibstandarte had taken Wormhout, 10 miles from Dunkirk.
-There, soldiers of the 2nd Battalion were responsible for the Wormhoudt massacre, where 80 British and French soldiers were murdered after they surrendered.
-According to historian Charles Sydnor, the "fanatical recklessness in the assault, suicidal defense against enemy attacks, and savage atrocities committed in the face of frustrated objectives" exhibited by the SS-Totenkopf division during the invasion were typical of the SS troops as a whole.
+There, soldiers of the 2nd Battalion were responsible for the Wormhoudt massacre, where 81 British and French soldiers were murdered after they surrendered.
+According to historian Charles Sydnor, the "fanatical recklessness in the assault, suicidal defence against enemy attacks, and savage atrocities committed in the face of frustrated objectives" exhibited by the SS-Totenkopf division during the invasion were typical of the SS troops as a whole.

-At the close of the campaign, Hitler expressed his pleasure with the performance of the SS-Leibstandarte, telling them: "Henceforth it will be an honor for you, who bear my name, to lead every German attack."
+At the close of the campaign, Hitler expressed his pleasure with the performance of the SS-Leibstandarte, telling them: "Henceforth it will be an honour for you, who bear my name, to lead every German attack."
 The SS-VT was renamed the Waffen-SS in a speech made by Hitler in July 1940.
-Hitler then authorized the enlistment of "people perceived to be of related stock", as Himmler put it, to expand the ranks.
+Hitler then authorised the enlistment of "people perceived to be of related stock", as Himmler put it, to expand the ranks.
 Danes, Dutch, Norwegians, Swedes, and Finns volunteered to fight in the Waffen-SS under the command of German officers.
 They were brought together to form the new division SS-Wiking.
-In January 1941, the SS-Verfügungs Division was renamed SS-Reich Division (Motorized), and was renamed as the 2nd SS Panzer Division Das Reich when it was reorganized as a Panzergrenadier division in 1942.
+In January 1941, the SS-Verfügungs Division was renamed SS-Reich Division (Motorised), and was renamed as the 2nd SS Panzer Division "Das Reich" when it was reorganised as a Panzergrenadier division in 1942.